I keep being asked:

 You have all seen that Jan ten Hoeve starts with a Norlin MK III and a Södergren MK IV.
 Both boats are different in detail, but both are 2.4mR.

-The question mentioned at the beginning must therefore be: "How long / heavy is it with a Norlin MK III ...?"
+The question mentioned at the beginning must therefore be: "How long / heavy is a Norlin MK III ...?"

-The best thing to do is to follow the information in the survey log ......
+It is best to follow the information given in the measurement log ...
 Except for the boat weight.
 With old boats (approx. Before 2000) the value is wrong and must be corrected to 254.

-What does the interested sailor do now if he wants to convert something, but usually stays?
-Or simply if he wants to check whether it's true?
+What does the interested sailor do if he wants to rebuild something, but usually stay?
+Or just when he wants to check if it's true?

 A few years ago, the OD (One Design) rule was drawn up for the NORLIN MK III.
 The background was the requirement of the IPC to have the sports equipment comparable (quasi standardized).
 Quasi standardized because, of course, adaptations to disabilities had to be possible.

-At its core, the OD standard is nothing more than a restriction of the construction tolerances.
-But it contains a lot of measurements with max. and min. specifications.
-If you check your boat against the OD standard, you are definitely right.
-Of course, this does not mean that “just outside” is no longer 2.4-capable.
-Some things are regulated in the OD standard, which is not specified in the 2.4 regulation.
+At its core, the OD standard is nothing more than a restriction on building tolerances.
+But it contains a lot of dimensions with max. and minimum specifications.
+If you test your boat against the OD standard, you are definitely correct.
+Of course, that doesn't mean that “just outside” is no longer 2.4-capable.
+Some things are regulated in the OD standard that are not specified in the 2.4 regulation.

 But you have a few values that are correct in every case.